University Senior Lecturer in Modern Japanese Studies (Society)

 The tsunami disasters of March 2011 prompted her to travel to northeastern Japan, where she was the only researcher to live alongside survivors in a shelter.
 She observed that problems with cleanliness became a symbol of shared suffering in the shelters, and that survivors tried to regain a sense of normality by organising household routines according to deeply rooted social structures.
 Further details of Steger's research project.

 Steger also heads an international research project titled ‘Timing day and night: timescapes in premodern Japan’.
 Using an ethnographic approach based on premodern Japanese sources as well as new digital search tools, we focus on time as a set of practices, analysing what sense people made of zodiacs, temple bells, animal behaviour and plant cycles to co-ordinate social activities.
 The group aims to challenge European-based social theories of time, and their focus on the mechanical clock, in order to better understand Japan’s transition to modernity.
-The first workshop took place in April 2015; a selection of articles from this workshop will be published in the journal KronoScope (co-edited with Raji Steineck) in early 2017.
+The first workshop took place in April 2015; a selection of articles from this workshop will be published in the journal KronoScope (co-edited with Raji Steineck) in March 2017.

 Other Professional Activities